evrajireddy/independent-project/readme.md

 ```
 ## Algorithm Description

+1. ### Callback & Initial Value:
-1. Callback: The callback is an obligatory argument that is a function performing the reduce operation, and the second optional argument is the initial value.
+   The callback is an obligatory argument that is a function performing the reduce operation, and the second optional argument is the initial value.

 JavaScript invokes the callback function upon each item of the array with 4 arguments: the accumulator value, the current array item, the current array item index, and the array itself.
 The callback function must return the updated accumulator value.